parumahajan/BridgeLabz-Training-AMTPL/README.md

 # 29th October, 2025
 **What I’ve Done:**
-I implemented Inheritance today in C#.
+I implemented Inheritance, and the types of inheritance in C# today.

 **What I Will Do Next:**
 I will implement Encapsulation, Polymorphism, and Abstraction in C#.